apoulain22/TutorialDoc/docs/source/tutorialbl.rst

    out_dir = 'Wksp/'
    treename = 'tree300x150'

-Select the number of iterations of your method (for any method).
-Select the CFL number, the frequency of printing/writing (for explicit/implicit methods only).
-For Newton method, CFL number is specified inside **BROADCAST_npz.py**, it prints residual every iterations and writes at the last iteration.
+Select the number of iterations of your method and the CFL number (for any method).
+Select the frequency of printing/writing (for explicit/implicit methods only).
+For Newton method, by default it prints residual every iterations and writes the state at the last iteration.

 .. code-block:: python